In the following sections, we will outline what IP is, how and when violations occur and how we can help.

 The key to any successful legal action is the best possible plan.
 At the beginning of any dispute a review is undertaken to 1) gather all the facts 2) identify the best options on the table and 3) ascertain the client’s ideal outcome.
 In many ways, the review is the most important stage in any matter.
 Our specialists are best placed to make the strongest argument at this stage often solving issues before they gain traction.

 Should the other side not agree to withdraw their claim or fulfil undertakings – correspondence may then occur to progress the claim.
 We strike a balance between accruing further legal fees to argue with belligerent opposition and seeking to conclude the claim.
-In each instance we endeavour to leave you in the best possible commercial position.
+In each instance we endeavor to leave you in the best possible commercial position.

 ADR / Settlement